Your WingtraOne flight-prep guide according to the WingtraPilot pre-flight checklist.

 As the operator, you have to go through the pre-flight checklist within WingtraPilot before you can start the flight.
 Regarding the steps with the question mark icon, you can find help slides to guide you on how to use the drone.
 If any of the pre-flight checks fail (e.g., sensor failure), the respective pre-flight check turns red, so starting the flight is not possible.
 Below you will find an explanation for every checkpoint in the pre-flight checklist and troubleshooting advice if a check fails.

 This point in the checklist is an automated test.
-It facilitates flight planning with safe altitudes for you.
-As soon as you have added a home location and added a flight area, the flight altitudes will be automatically checked to guarantee the flight path has at least the defined ground clearance related to the terrain elevation data.
-To modify the minimum ground clearance parameter, check the safety parameters box on the right side.
+It ensures the safety of the flight plan.
+As soon as you have added a home location and a flight area, the flight height will be automatically checked to guarantee the flight path is always between the minimum and maximum heights above ground.
+To modify the minimum and maximum height above ground parameters, check the safety parameters box on the right side.
 The ground clearance of the take-off and landing path will be checked upon flight plan upload, for a more detailed description, check out the flight planning tools.

 Note: This pre-flight check is only available if elevation data is enabled.
 Check WingtraPilot settings to activate the use of elevation data.